nih-cfde/icc-eval-core/README.md

 ## Environment variables

-- `CACHE` - Whether to use cached files in `/raw` to skip time-consuming network requests.
+- `CACHE` - Whether to use cached responses (stored in `/raw/cache.json`) to skip time-consuming network requests.
   Set to `true` (or any string) for true.
   Leave blank/unset for false.
   `false` by default.